rancher/dashboard/docusaurus/docs/extensions/extensions-api.md

 <INSTANCE-BASE-URL>/dashboard/<PRODUCT-ID>/c/<CLUSTER-ID>/<RESOURCE-ID>/<ID>
 ```

 With this it's then possible to easily identify the parameters needed to populate the `LocationConfig` and add the UI enhancements to the areas that you like.
-YES, it's possible to also even enhance other extensions!
+YES, it's also possible to enhance other extensions!

 The admissable parameters for the `LocationConfig` object are: